Our contribution to achieving the climate targets

 Details of the funded wind farm project can be viewed HERE.

-“Climate-neutral company” – OceanEvent GmbH has carried this seal since 2018, with Managing Director Christian Mühleck and his team working to continuously further reduce the emissions of their business.
-One of the ways they achieve this is by selecting the ships they offer.
+“Climate-neutral company” – OceanEvent GmbH has carried this seal since 2018.
+Managing Director Christian Mühleck and his team are working to further reduce their company’s emissions.
+One of the ways they achieve this is by carefully selecting the ships they offer.
 Well over 50 percent of the ships and yachts OceanEvent has in its portfolio for maritime events, incentives, conferences and private celebrations are among the most environmentally friendly cruise ships in the world.
 The cruise industry’s commitment to become carbon-free – and therefore CO2-neutral – by 2050 means this number will rise exponentially in the coming years.
 The necessary innovations are already being driven forward with billions of euros of investment on the part of the shipping companies.